 Jesse Schmolze

-Junior at UW-Madison studying Economics, Mathematics, and Physics.
+Student at UW-Madison studying Economics, Mathematics, and Physics.
 My research sits at the intersection of machine learning, econometrics, and applied physics, with a focus on finance and economic methodology.

 Research